snonux/gos/README.md

 ### Automatically Managed Fields

-Once you finish the OAuth2 setup, some fields—like `LinkedInAccessToken` and `LinkedInPersonID`—will get filled in automatically.
+Once you finish the OAuth2 setup (after the initial run of `gos`), some fields—like `LinkedInAccessToken` and `LinkedInPersonID`—will get filled in automatically.
 To check if everything's working without actually posting anything, you can run the app in dry run mode with the `--dry` option.
-After OAuth2 is successful, Gos will update the file with `LinkedInClientID` and `LinkedInAccessToken`.
-And if the access token expires, it’ll just go through the OAuth2 process again.
+After OAuth2 is successful, it will update the file with `LinkedInClientID` and `LinkedInAccessToken`.
+If the access token expires, it will go through the OAuth2 process again.

 ## Invoking Gos